| | |

 it doesn’t save the position.
 How can I make the

+screen positions be saved?
 In your [CONFIG] section add a button “ButtonSaveWindows=Save

 Windows” Once you have done this you can freely